tetsuo/realip/README.md

 # realip

-Determine the client IP address by inspecting HTTP request headers behind a proxy.
+Validate proxy forwarding headers (X-Forwarded-For, X-Real-IP, True-Client-IP) to determine the client IP address or forward trusted header values.

 ## How it works